 816/474-8463

 Part of the Museums at 18th & Vine arts complex, this is the first museum in the country devoted exclusively to this uniquely American musical art form.
-The interactive exhibits include information on and sample recordings by such legends as Ella Fitzgerald, Louis Armstrong, Duke Ellington, Count Basie and Charlie Parker among others.
-The small and manageable museum also has original musical instruments.
+Just walk in, put some headsets on those kiddoes tuned to Duke Ellington, and just watch them tap their toes.
+The interactive exhibits include information on and sample recordings by such legends as Ella Fitzgerald, Louis Armstrong, Count Basie and Charlie Parker among others.
+Admire the original musical instruments.
 The John Baker Film Collection presents fun footage on the themes of “Big Bands,” “Women in Jazz” and “African American Dance and Jazz.”
 In the evenings, visitors can enjoy performances at the Blue Room, a jazz club attached to the museum and the restored Gem Theater.

 Negro Leagues Baseball Museum